 Tiled alcoves, Plaza de España

-Plaza de España in Seville, Spain was showcasing the industry and technology exhibits of Spain.
-The year was 1929.
+Plaza de España in Seville, Spain, in the year 1929, was showcasing the industry and technology exhibits of Spain.
 Seville was hosting the Ibero-American exposition World’s Fair.
 Work started in 1928 to redevelop one half mile of property on the southern part of Seville for the exposition.

 Vicente Traver fountain